Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsubsection{Evaluation criteria}

 In simulation, we test the policy for $200$ episodes ($50$ for each target object) with unheard sound data.
-For TurtleBot environment, we define an episode as success if the distance between the robot and the target object is no more than $0.34m$.
-For Kuka environment, we define an episode as success if the distance between the gripper tip and the center of target block is below $0.04m$.
+For TurtleBot environment, we define an episode as success if the robot stays close to the target object for more than $20$ timesteps.
+For Kuka environment, we define an episode as success if the gripper stays close to the target block for more than $100$ timesteps.
 We define success rate as the percentage of successful episodes in all test episodes and use it as our metric.